laravel/docs/extending.md

 		return Cache::repository(new MongoStore);
 	});

 The first argument passed to the `extend` method is the name of the driver.
 This will correspond to your `driver` option in the `config/cache.php` configuration file.
 The second argument is a Closure that should return an `Illuminate\Cache\Repository` instance.
-The Closure will be passed an `$app` instance, which is an instance of `Illuminate\Foundation\Application` and an IoC container.
+The Closure will be passed an `$app` instance, which is an instance of `Illuminate\Foundation\Application` and a service container.

 The call to `Cache::extend` could be done in the `boot` method of the default `App\Providers\AppServiceProvider` that ships with fresh Laravel applications, or you may create your own service provider to house the extension - just don't forget to register the provider in the `config/app.php` provider array.